MeditationEnthusiasts/meditationenthusaists.org/about/disclaimer/index.md

 ### Sponsored content

-By default, there is **no** sponsored content on this site.
-Posts that contain sponsored content will say they are.
+By default, posts contain **no** sponsored content.
+Posts that contain sponsored content will say that they are.